MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/datatransfer/datatransfer-copyrows-method.md

 [!INCLUDE[data-transfer](../../../developer/includes/data-transfer.md)]

 Use this method to copy data in rows of a table to rows in another table.
-For more information, see [Transferring Data Bewteen Tables](../../../developer/devenv-data-transfer.md).
+For more information, see [Transferring Data Between Tables](../../../developer/devenv-data-transfer.md).

 ## Example